qy2116/BLOTLESS_dictLearn/readme.md

-BLOTLESS: a new dictionary learning algorithm with BLOTLESS update
+BLOTLESS: a new dictionary learning algorithm with BLOTLESS update.
+(Compared to the benchmark algorithms, BLOTLESS method works better when the number of training samples is small.
+This could be useful in some cases that only a small dataset is given, and we need to train a reasonable dictionary for sparse representation.)

 =======================================================================